-There was no need for trials.
-The accused only needed to bare his palm.
+to bare his palm.
 Guilt or innocence was clear.

-I went to school, studying hard to become a doctor.
 Science was channeled into my hand, as clearly as the diplomas of an earlier age.

 I waited to fall in love.
 A husband and two children intersected my palm between twenty and twenty-five.